 - Significantly higher minimum order quantity (MOQ)

 Once you determine what a normal cost is for your items you can try to negotiate pricing.
 However, prices in China are becoming more and more fixed and negotiation is becoming more difficult.
-A 5-10% discount off of quoted prices is normally significant.
+A 5-10% discount off of quoted prices can often be significant.

 Where you can negotiate is minimum order quantities (MOQ).
-Often you can negotiate the suppliers quoted MOQ down by 50% or more.
+Like I mentioned, often you can negotiate the suppliers quoted MOQ down by 50% or more.

 Payment Terms and Making Payments